Bergfreunde GmbH Website Privacy Policy

 3.2.3 Logistics companies

 In order to ship goods to you, we transfer your address and contact data, when necessary, to parcel delivery companies (such as DHL), in particular the name, company (if applicable) as well as the postal address/Packstations and any additional information regarding the address.
 In this context, we may provide you with links or tracking numbers to track shipments.
 For this purpose, we may also forward your e-mail address to the logistics company so that the logistics company can communicate directly with you, for instance in order to resolve queries concerning the address, agreements on delivery times, where to leave packages etc.; this can minimize errors or delays in delivery.
 If you are contacted by the logistics company directly, this is because you have subscribed to a corresponding service provided by the logistics and package transport company and agreed to this particular use in doing so.
-In other delivery countries, additional information may be required (e.g. e-mail address or telephone number) to enable the parcel service to find or reach you because of the type of delivery or the circumstances there; this will then be displayed when you enter the address.
+In some delivery countries, additional information may need to be provided due to the type of delivery or due to the local circumstances (e.g. phone number) so that the delivery agent can find or reach you; this will be indicated to you in the context of address entries.
 The legal basis for this transfer is the performance of the contract with you, Art.
 6 (1) (b) GDPR, or our interest in providing convenient delivery as smoothly as possible and without delays, Art.
 6 (1) (f) GDPR.

 In all cases, any data processing at the logistics companies is carried out by the logistics companies themselves as controllers.